 Schottky barrier diode

 A Schottky barrier diode, also known as a hot carrier diode, is a type of semiconductor diode formed by the junction of a semiconductor and a metal.
 The name "Schottky diode" is derived from the German physicist Walter H. Schottky.
-It features a low forward voltage drop and extremely fast switching operation.
-The cats whisker detector, used in early radio power applications and in the early development of metal rectifiers, is considered a prototype of the Schottky diode.
+It has a low forward voltage drop and very high switching speed.
+The cat's whisker detector, used in early radio and metal rectifier applications, is considered a prototype of the Schottky diode.
 When a sufficient forward voltage is applied, current flows in the forward direction.
-While a standard silicon p-n diode has a typical forward voltage of 600–700 mV, the forward voltage for a Schottky diode is 150–450 mV.
+While the standard forward voltage of a silicon p-n diode is 600 to 700 mV, that of a Schottky diode ranges from 150 to 450 mV.
 The lower forward voltage requirement of the Schottky diode enables faster switching speeds and improved system efficiency.